-Prerequisite(s): 104-125 Advertising and 104-140 Business to Business Selling
+Prerequisite(s): 104-125 Advertising and 104-140 Professional Sales

-104-118 Sales Mgmt Field Study
+104-118 Sales Mgmt Field Study // 3 cr

 Focus on special topics in sales management to synthesize learning.
 This course allows students to demonstrate the advanced skills, processes, and practical experience gained to plan, construct, and deliver a professional sales presentation.
 Current and selected topics relating to sales techniques and markets will be explored in the rapidly changing world economy.